-Crucial: Adults can also ask about support from their Children and Family Centre, if the substance misuse if causing problems in the family, or from their Doctor (GP).
+Crucial: If someone's substance misuse is causing problems in the family, they can get support from their Doctor (GP).
 There are also charities like Alcoholics Anonymous and Turning Point Roads to Recovery which can provide help and treatment.

 Pressured into dealing?

-Although drug addiction can happen at any age, children and young people are more vulnerable because of their developing brains.
-People who supply drugs often sell them to children (young people under 18).
-They may even provide drugs to children for free.
-This is illegal and abuse, even if they are family or trusted friends. people you know, people your own age or people you trust.
+Drug addiction can happen at any age, but children and young people are more vulnerable.
+They may also be pressured into buying or selling drugs.
+This is illegal and abuse, even if they are family or trusted friends.

 Criminal Drug Exploitation